 Pottery sherds visible on the surface indicate that the Hatch group dates primarily from the Pueblo II period, but there is also evidence of Basketmaker III, and possibly Pueblo I and Pueblo III, occupation as well.
 And that’s what makes this group of sites attractive from a research perspective.

-“On this one ridge we can potentially study continuity and change in a community over a very long time span,” said Susan Ryan, Crow Canyon’s director of archaeology.
+“On this one ridge we can potentially study continuity and change in a community over a very long time span,” said Susan Ryan, Crow Canyon’s Chief Mission Officer.
 “The first four years of the project, we dealt with a single-component site at Dillard.
 Now we’re moving to a place on the landscape that will give us a lot more information about how that legacy continued through time.”

 The research questions archaeologists hope to answer with the new excavations are extensions of those that guided the first four years of the project, and they focus on several interrelated topics: population size and movement, community development and continuity, and human impacts on the environment.

-“If we look at the site distribution maps for the study area, there seems to be a pretty big decline in population at the end of Basketmaker III and some shifting of sites along the ridges,” said Supervisory Archaeologist Caitlin Sommer, who directed Crow Canyon’s fieldwork in 2015 and will continue in 2016.
+“If we look at the site distribution maps for the study area, there seems to be a pretty big decline in population at the end of Basketmaker III and some shifting of sites along the ridges,” said Supervisory Archaeologist Caitlin Sommer, who directed Crow Canyon’s fieldwork in 2015.
 “Why is that?
 We know the ridgetops have the best soils for farming in the study area, but it’s possible those soils had been depleted in the areas surrounding some of the Basketmaker farmsteads.
 We also see people leaving some of those early sites and not coming back until the Pueblo II period.
 Is that because enough time had passed for the depleted soils to recover?

 Another question Crow Canyon researchers are asking relates to community organization.
 “Collectively, the sites in the Hatch group are bigger than the Dillard site,” said Sommer.
 “If most or all of the structures were occupied at the same time, then Hatch probably represents the greatest degree of population aggregation during Pueblo II in the study area.
 What are the implications for Pueblo II community organization?
 How does this community compare with earlier and later communities, not just within the ranch but across the broader region?”